Monumental Death

 Monumental Death contributes to a larger commentary on choreographies of falling and dying, and how such choreographies interface with design.
 On an individual level, the heroic death trains the body, designing its shape, motions, and capabilities.
 Societally, it contributes to the design of the heroic subject as one to aspire to and embody.
 Choreography and design work together in this project to co-construct a trope of monumental proportions: a masculinized heroics that lives in the body and in nationalist social memory.
 As a designed interaction, this work forces audiences to confront the bodily performance in nationalist propaganda, as a visceral, personal reflection and a provocation to design.

-Special thanks as well for additional advising and creative support from Elizabeth Chin, Tim Durfee, & Michelle Ellsworth.
+Monumental Death was a Media Design Practices graduate thesis project, advised by Anne Burdick & Sam Creely.
+Special thanks for additional advising and creative support from Elizabeth Chin, Tim Durfee, & Michelle Ellsworth.

 Previous